uuk0/PyBytecodeManipulator/ASSEMBLY.md

 Python Assembly is an Code Format representing python bytecode, with some meta-instructions for cross-version support.

+## .pyasm files

+- implementation in bytecodemanipulation.assembler.hook, which is enabled on import
+- hooks into the import system with lowest priority so that when a ModuleNotFoundException would be thrown, we can look into .pyasm files instead
+- will be parsed as normal "inline" assembly, local space is the module scope
+- the assembly code will be invoked in a (lambda) method, so you can use "RETURN" at module exit to early exit
+- this method gets a single argument called "$module$" (which you cannot access), which defines the scope
+- LOAD_FAST, STORE_FAST and DELETE_FAST will be transformed to accessing that parameter instead of the local space

 ## Meta Instructions (dynamically decide what to use)

 * LABEL \<name>: an bytecode label, can be used for jumps (use bytecodemanipulation.assembler.target.label(\<name>) when trying to jump to a instruction not in ASM, but in pure python)